YihaoTancn/pvEBayes/README.md

   - Implements the bi-level Expectation Conditional Maximization (ECM) algorithm from Tan et al. (*Stat. in Med.*, 2025) for prior estimation for gamma-mixture prior based models (GPS, K-gamma, general-gamma).

+For a detailed methodological description, see Tan et al.
+(*Stat. in Med.*, 2025).

 ## Installation